 - The selected candidates are also required to produce a certificate, mentioning the university norms for the grade to percentage conversion as well as the percentage of marks that the student has secured, and it should be signed by an appropriate authority.

-- Candidate should indicate the percentage obtained in Graduation calculated to the nearest two decimals in the online application.
-Where CGPA / OGPA is awarded, the same should be converted into percentage and indicated in online applicaion.
-The candidate will have to produce a certificate issued by the appropriate authority inter alia stating that the norms of the University regarding conversion of grade into percentage of marks scored by the candidate in terms of norms.
+- The candidate should indicate the percentage obtained in Graduation calculated to the nearest two decimals in the online application.
+Where CGPA / OGPA is awarded, the same should be converted into percentage and indicated in the online application.
+The candidate will have to produce a certificate issued by the appropriate authority inter alia stating that the norms of the University regarding conversion of grade into the percentage of marks scored by the candidate in terms of norms.

-- Ex-servicemen who do no possess the above civil examination qualifications should be matriculate Ex-servicement who have obtained the Army Special Certificate of Education or corresponding certificate in the Navy or Air Force after having completed not less than 15 years of service in the Armed Forces of the Union as on October 10, 2020.
-Such certificates should be dated on or before October 10, 2020.
+- Ex-servicemen who do not possess the above civil examination qualifications should be matriculated.
+Ex-servicemen who have obtained the Army Special Certificate of Education or corresponding certificate in the Navy or Air Force after having completed not less than 15 years of service in the Armed Forces of the Union as of January 2021.
+Such certificates should be dated before January 2021.

-- Age is another factor which affects the eligibility of a candidate.
+- Age is another factor that affects the eligibility of a candidate.

-- To apply for IBPS Clerk Exam, candidate must be at least 20 years and maximum age limit is 28 years.
+- To apply for IBPS Clerk Exam, the candidate must be at least 20 years and the maximum age limit is 28 years.

 - Follow the table given below to know about relaxations for IBPS Clerk: